 The twinkling of a star is due to atmospheric refraction of starlight.
 The starlight, on entering the earth’s atmosphere, undergoes refraction continuously before it reaches the earth.
 The atmospheric refraction occurs in a medium of gradually changing refractive index.

 11. Explain why the planets do not twinkle.

 Unlike stars, planets don’t twinkle.
 Stars are so distant that they appear as pinpoints of light in the night sky, even when viewed through a telescope.
 Since all the light is coming from a single point, its path is highly susceptible to atmospheric interference (i.e. their light is easily diffracted).

 12. Why does the Sun appear reddish early in the morning?

 White light coming from the sun has to travel more distance in the atmosphere before reaching the observer.
-During this, the scattering of all colored lights except the light corresponding to red color takes place and so, only the red colored light reaches the observer.
+During this, the scattering of all coloured lights except the light corresponding to red colour takes place and so, only the red coloured light reaches the observer.
 Therefore, the sun appears reddish at sunrise and sunset.